The establishment of the University of Warwick was given approval by the government in 1961 and received its Royal Charter of Incorporation in 1965.

 Departments and research centres

-The University has 29 academic departments and over 50 research centres and institutes, in four Faculties: Arts, Medicine, Science and Social Sciences.
+The University has 29 academic departments and over 50 research centres and institutes, in three Faculties: Arts, Science, Engineering and Medicine and Social Sciences.
 The new Medical School took its first students on an innovative 4-year accelerated postgraduate programme in September 2000.
 In summer 2004 the first 64 students graduated from the school.
 In October 2010 the combined intake of the Warwick Medical School was 403, making it one of the largest in the country.
 Since 2007 the University has been empowered to award its own medical degrees.

 In 2007, under the Vice Chancellorship of Professor Sir Nigel Thrift, the University launched its new Strategy, Vision 2015.
 Incorporating a number of ideas generated by the University community itself, the Strategy laid out a number of ambitious goals in research, teaching and learning, internationalisation, UK stakeholders and income generation.